Probabilistic Numerics in Python.

 pip install probnum

-Alternatively, you can install the package from source.
+Alternatively, you can install the latest version from source.

 pip install git+https://github.com/probabilistic-numerics/probnum.git